CharileWithZoe/SourceBrowserWithVim/README.md

 2018/09/20 Add ctags usage.

-## ctags usage：
+## ctags usage:
-Ctrl＋］ Jump to the definition of the keyword which the mouse point to
+Ctrl+] Jump to the definition of the keyword which the mouse point to

-Ctrl＋T  Back to the last mark
+Ctrl+T  Back to the last mark